What is PRR?

 Nathan noted that HMRC should provide evidence of their evaluation to establish that nine months is sufficient time for genuine house sellers to complete a move to a new property particularly in the light of regional variations in property values and market.

-Expat financial advisers are also keen to ensure that new expats do not become disproportionately affected by any new rules.
+Expat financial advisers are also keen to ensure that new expats do not become disproportionately affected by any new private residential relief rules.
 It can take a long time to move from the UK to a residence abroad, and this can sometimes result in a protracted property sale process.

 Plan Your Wealth with Blacktower Financial Management

-Blacktower Wealth Management has offices right across Europe, including in Sweden, the Netherlands and Germany.
+Blacktower Wealth Management has offices right across Europe, including in Sweden, the Netherlands and Germany, so there’s always a financial advisor to assist you with private residential relief concern.

 We have more than thirty years’ experience of helping our clients meet their financial, pensions and retirement goals, while all the time taking full account of their unique personal and cross-border situations.
 We aim to help you understand all the necessary and relevant conditions, liabilities and regulations that may affect your short and long term wealth management as an expat.